Tom-Bom-badil/helios/README.md

 Get the Visu widget running
 ---------------------------
-Copy all files from sv_widgets to smartVISU/widgets.
+Copy the files from sv_widgets to smartVISU/widgets and smartVISU/pics/helios (create this directory first).
 Then add following 2 lines to your HTML:

 <pre>
 {% import "helios.html" as helios %}